braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/reporting.md

 guide_top_text: "Your data means a lot to you, so we have the capability of several reporting options within Braze (not including <a href='/docs/user_guide/data_and_analytics/braze_currents/'>Currents</a>). <br><br> If you're not sure where to start, check out our <a href='/docs/user_guide/data_and_analytics/reporting/reports_overview/'>Reports Overview</a> to get guidance on which reports and analytics you can use to answer common marketing strategy questions. "

 page_type: landing
-description: "This landing page is home to articles on various reporting options available within Braze (not including Currents)."
+description: "This landing page is home to articles on reporting options available within Braze (not including Currents), inlcuding segment reporting, engagement reports, the report builder, and more."
 tool: Reports
 search_rank: 2
 guide_featured_title: "Section Articles"